Unbiased Learning of Deep Generative Models with Structured Discrete Representations: Background: Graphical Models and Variational Inference

-SVAE inference does not introduce any additional approximations compared to amortized VI, and has the advantage that $q_\phi(z|x;\eta)$ depends on the learned posterior $q(\theta;\eta)$ of graphical model parameters.
-As we take gradient steps to improve the graphical generative model, the coupled inference model remains closely tied to the generative process.
+If the encoder's approximate likelihood $\hat{\ell}_\phi$ is (up to normalization) close to the true likelihood $\ell$, the surrogate loss $\hat{\mathcal{L}}$ will closely approximate the true loss $\mathcal{L}$, and there will be little amortization gap.
+SVAE inference has the advantage that $q_\phi(z|x;\eta)$ depends on the learned posterior $q(\theta;\eta)$ of graphical model parameters, so as learning improves the graphical generative model, the coupled inference model remains closely aligned with the generative process.
 The ladder VAE~\citep{ladder} and related hierarchical VAEs~\citep{vahdat2020NVAE_nvae,child2021very_very_deep_vae} also incorporate generative parameters in amortized variational inference, but impose a restricted generative hierarchy that is less flexible and interpretable than the SVAE.